 1. Yuma, Arizona, U.S.

+The city of Yuma, Arizona, receives a total of 4,015 hours of sunlight every year, making it the sunniest place on Earth.
 A city in Yuma County of Arizona, located at a distance of only 30 miles from the U.S.-Mexico border, Yuma also experiences a hot desert climate with an annual average of 4,015 hours of sunlight, accounting for nearly 90% of the daylight hours.
 July is the hottest month here with average temperatures being as high as 42° Celsius.
 Yuma is also the driest city in the country.
 Despite its extreme climate, the city is occupied by 203,247 residents and serves as the winter home of many retired citizens of the country.
 Being located near the Kofa Mountain Range and wildlife refuge, there are plenty of outdoor activities to be enjoyed at the city during the winter season.